hasadna/datacity-k8s/docs/CREATE_CLUSTER.md

 * Role: Project Viewer
 * Role: Compute Admin
 * Create JSON Key
-* Save to ckan-cloud-operator/.cco/
+* Save it securely

-Authenticate with Gcloud and connect to the cluster with the admin account (not the service account)
+Authenticate with Gcloud and connect to the cluster with your admin account (not the service account)

 ```
 gcloud auth login